 Service revenue is comprised of separately priced extended warranty sales, network support and maintenance, remote monitoring, as well as ancillary services directly related to the sale of the Company's wireless communications products including wireless network design, systems engineering, radio frequency planning, software configuration, product training, installation, and onsite support.
 The extended warranty we sell provides a level of assurance beyond the coverage for defects that existed at the time of a sale or against certain types of covered damage.
-The extended warranty includes 1) factory hardware repair or replacement of the base station and remote radios, at our election, 2) software upgrades, bug fixes and new features of the radio software and NMS, 3) deployment and network architecture support, and 4) technical support by phone and email.
-Extended warranty, network support and maintenance, and remote monitoring revenues are recognized at the point in time when those services have been provided to the customer and the performance obligation has been satisfied.
+The extended warranty includes 1) factory hardware repair or replacement of the base station and remote radios, at our election, 2) software upgrades, bug fixes and new features of the radio software and network management system ("NMS"), 3) deployment and network architecture support, and 4) technical support by phone and email.
+Ancillary service revenues are recognized at the point in time when those services have been provided to the customer and the performance obligation has been satisfied.
 With respect to extended warranty sales and remote monitoring, the Company applies the input method using straight-line recognition.

 Development revenue is comprised primarily of non-recurring engineering service contracts to develop software and hardware applications for various customers.
 A significant portion of this revenue is generated through one contract with a customer whereby the Company will develop such applications to interoperate within the customers infrastructure.
 For this contract, the Company and the customer work cooperatively, whereby the customer's involvement is to provide technical specifications for the product design, as well as, to review and approve the project progress at various markers based on predetermined milestones.
 The products developed are not able to be sold to any other customer and are based in part upon existing Company and customer technology.
-This development contract is in effect until March 31, 2021, at which time the Company will revenue is recognized as services are provided over the life of the contract as the Company has an enforceable right to payment for services completed to date and there is no alternative use of the product.
+This development contract is in effect until March 31, 2021, at which time the Company will grant the customer an irrevocable, perpetual, royalty-free, and exclusive right to market, offer for sale, sell, and resell the developed product without restriction.
+Development revenue is recognized as services are provided over the life of the contract as the Company has an enforceable right to payment for services completed to date and there is no alternative use of the product.